endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 - Type `value.replace("T12", "T00")`, then click OK.

 Right now, Open Refine sees the 'DateTime' column as a string, not a date.
 Open Refine has a built-in feature to alter data that it recognizes as dates, but before we do that, we have to make a quick adjustment.
 We'll need to remove the Z at the end of the time — OpenRefine will adjust the time if the Z is there.
-(Z is intended to signify that this is UTC - though there's no indication that this is correct - it's much more likely to be in Eastern Standard/Daylight time.
+(Z is intended to signify that this is UTC - though there's no indication that this is correct - it's much more likely to be in Eastern Standard/Daylight time.)

-- Click on Datetime > Edit Cells > Transform
+- Click on DateTime > Edit Cells > Transform
 - Type in `value.replace("Z","")` to replace all instances of 'Z' with nothing.
 Then click OK
-- Click on DateTime > Edit Cells > Common transforms > To date' This should successfully transform all 6187 rows, and the data should appear green now.
+- Click on DateTime > Edit Cells > Common transforms > To date.
+This should successfully transform all 6187 rows, and the data should appear green now.

 Now that this is fixed, we can filter out the PM dates to work with:

 - Click on AM_PM > Text filter
 - Type in 'PM'.
 We should see only PM records on the screen
 - Click on DateTime > Edit cells > Transform
-- In the GREL window, type: `value.inc(12,'hours')` This [function](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Date-Functions#incdate-d-number-value-string-unit) will understand properly formatted dates and allow transformations
+- In the GREL window, type: `value.inc(12,'hours')` This [function](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Date-Functions#incdate-d-number-value-string-unit) will understand properly formatted dates and allow us to add 12 hours to every time.
 - Click 'Remove All' to clear the filter

 Double-check DateTime against the original times and dates to make sure that we've done this correctly.
 If so, we can remove 'AM_PM,' 'Time 2,', and 'Date.'

+One note: This time is still technically incorrect.
+These are all in local time, though the use of Z indicates that it's in UTC.

 ### Saving and Exporting
 In the top right corner, you can click on 'Export' and save the data in a number of different formats, including csv and HTML tables.

 You may also want to export the entire project.
 This is useful if you want to share the project with others, or if you want to continue working on a different machine.
 It's also useful for transparency and documentation, as every change you've made is documented (and reversible).

-## Burlington Datset
+## Burlington, VT Datset

 ### Loading the Dataset